SingleManTH/agiletoolkit.org/docs/architecture/application.md

 ## The Runtime Object Tree

-In related departure from conventional design, objects in Agile Toolkit are always instantiated inside a parent object using the `AbstractObject add()` method rather than the PHP `new` statement.
+In a related departure from conventional design, objects in Agile Toolkit are always instantiated inside a parent object using the `AbstractObject add()` method rather than the PHP `new` statement.
 Again, this is to assist with our Composability design goal.

 So an Agile Toolkit application is a runtime tree of objects nested inside other objects.
 This enables us to render our Models and Views recursively into a single integrated request response.